dmd-program/dmd-100-book/docs/lessons/lesson-2/projects/ritual/prototype-tutorial.md

 ### Adding scanned images

-With your Frame selected, look in the righthand “Design” panel for the “Fill”, which, by default, is set to white.
-Click on the white square to the left of the text reading “FFFFFF” (that’s the color code for pure white) to reveal a color picker.
+With your Frame selected, look in the righthand "Design" panel for the "Fill", which, by default, is set to white.
+Click on the white square to the left of the text reading "FFFFFF" (that's the color code for pure white) to reveal a color picker.

-At the top of that panel, select the button for “Image” to upload one of your scanned images and apply it as a background-image to the Frame.
+At the top of that panel, select the button for "Image" to upload one of your scanned images and apply it as a background-image to the Frame.

 <VideoEmbed
   src="/assets/videos/3_add-image.webm"